Reviews for Gaslight Baker Theatre Performances

 Noël Coward's BLITHE SPIRIT, a favorite, undergoes a subtle color change, but the fun is all there.
 What if spiritualism really worked?
 Things might get complicated!

 With Halloween upon us, director Andrea Littlefield and her folks at Lockhart's Gaslight Baker Theatre have brought us a twist on Noël Cowart's never-ageing ghostly comedy.
 Blithe Spirit is one of my favorites.
 Coward, a master of witty repartee and witty lyrics, is given no shrift at all in the GBT program.
-That's unfortunate, for at dress rehearsal the entire front row was occupied by eager theatre club teens—they could look him up …
+That's unfortunate, for at dress rehearsal the entire front row was occupied by eager theatre club teens—they could look him up at Wikipedia, …

 by Annie Knox